cmangos/mangos-classic/README.md

 * A friendly environment
   * We try to leave personal issues behind us.
-  * We only argue about content, and not about thin air!
+  * We only argue about content and not about thin air!
   * We follow the [Netiquette](http://tools.ietf.org/html/rfc1855).

 -- The C(ontinued)-MaNGOS Team!